CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## Cross-compile to Wasm/Webassembly

+Rust is perfect for compiling to Wasm and run it inside the browser with no javascript at all!
 I added to the image `rust_dev_cross_img` the utility `wasm-pack` for cross-compiling to Wasm/Webassembly.
 It is an in-place substitute for the default `cargo` command: